chetanmeh/meta64/readme.md

 * Full text search
 * Deleting Nodes
 * Moving nodes to new locations (supports multi-select)
-* Sharing a node as Public, and removing shares
+* Sharing a node as Public
+* Sharing a node to a specific User
+* Removing individual Share privileges from nodes
 * Short URL GUID for any node, so it can be referenced by URL
 * Uploading attachments (attached files) onto a node
 * Deleting node attachments